realworldocaml/book/en/09-modules2-draft.md

   end ;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that the comparison function returns an integer.
-The comparison
+The comparison function follows the standard OCaml idiom for such
-function should return `0` if the two elements are zero, a positive
+functions, returning `0` if the two elements are equal, a positive
 number if the first element is larger than the second, and a negative
 number if the first element is smaller than the second.
-Thus, this is
+Thus, we
-how we would rewrite the standard comparision functions on top of compare:
+could rewrite the standard comparision functions on top of compare as
+follows.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 compare x y < 0     (* x < y *)